Anna Maria Baldursdottir converts a penalty kick in the Red Storm's BIG EAST win.

 In Stone's inaugural season, 1994, he converted a roster that went 4-10-1 the previous season into a 14-4-1 squad that won the BIG EAST Tournament Championship Title.
 The run to the program's first BIG EAST Championship title included a win against then-No. 3 Connecticut in the semifinals and a victory over Boston College in the final.

 Stone's dedication to St. John's Vincentian Mission has been evident throughout his tenure.
-In 2004, 2008 and 2010 the women's soccer team received the Athletics Department's Community Service Award, which is given to the team that exemplifies the qualities of the Vincentian mission by taking part in activities that extend it beyond its academic and athletic arenas.
-His teams have participated in countless community service projects over the past 16 seasons, including breast cancer walks and several other service activities.
+In 2004, 2008, 2010 and 2015 the women's soccer team received the Athletics Department's Community Service Award, which is given to the team that exemplifies the qualities of the Vincentian mission by taking part in activities that extend it beyond its academic and athletic arenas.
+His teams have participated in countless community service projects over the past 20 seasons, including breast cancer walks, the Score For A Cure initiative that began in 2011 and several other service activities.

 More than half of the student-athletes Stone has coached at St. John's have been named BIG EAST Academic All-Stars and have appeared on the Athletic Director's Honor Roll.
-In 2002, Theresa Bulman was the first of Stone's student-athletes to be inducted into the President's Society, the most prestigious honor awarded to a St. John's student.
-Since then Erin Henderson (2004), Kelly McConnell (2009), Raelynee Lee (2010), Jen Leaverton (2011) and Lindsey Hall (2011) have also been inducted into the President's Society.
+In 2002, Theresa Bulman was the first of Stone's 11 student-athletes to be inducted into the President's Society, the most prestigious honor awarded to a St. John's student.
+Since then Erin Henderson (2005), Kelly McConnell (2009), Nicole Pasciolla (2009), Raelynee Lee (2010), Jen Leaverton (2011), Lindsey Hall (2011), Lauren Ferris (2013), Casey Marks (2013), Kristina Quan (2013) and Sarah Chaides (2016) have also been inducted into the President's Society.
 From 2000-2002, a women's soccer player was awarded the Elizabeth Lapchick Award, presented annually by St. John's University to the male and female student-athletes who improved the most academically during their years.
-In addition, the Rickard F. McSwiney Award, given to the female student-athlete who `best typifies the St. John's woman,' was presented to women's soccer players following the 2001, 2002, 2007 and 2010 seasons.
+In addition, the Rickard F. McSwiney Award, given to the female student-athlete who `best typifies the St. John's woman,' was presented to women's soccer players following the 2001, 2002, 2007, 2010 and 2012 seasons.
+In 2016, Emily Cubbage was presented by the BIG EAST with the extremely prestigious Michael Tranghese Award, which included a $5,000 scholarship for postgraduate study.

 His first soccer coaching experience in the United States came under the tutelage of Gary Book at the Noga Soccer Camps in Long Island.
 He began working full-time at Noga in 1991 and continued there for the next five years, until his position at St. John's was upgraded to a full-time appointment in 1996.
 At Noga, he gained top coaching licenses in the United States Soccer Federation "A" license and a National Soccer Coaches Association of America (NSCAA) Advanced National Diploma.